WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 ```
 </details>

-Each turtle object has a direction it is facing: the default direction system in turtle looks like this:
+Each turtle object has a direction it is facing, specified by a number from 0 to 360: the default direction system in turtle looks like this:

 ![turtle orientation](turtle-orientation.png "Turtle orientation")

-0 degrees is right, 90 degrees is up, 180 degrees is left and 270 degrees is down.
-We want the rocket to be pointing up, the direction of the turtle can be set using the `setheading` function, have a think how the code for that would look
-and what number of degrees you would use for the heading.
+0 degrees is to the right, 90 degrees is up, 180 degrees is to the left and 270 degrees is down.
+We want the rocket to be pointing *up*.
+The direction of the turtle can be set using the `setheading` function.
+Have a think what the code for that would look like and what number of degrees you would use for the heading.
 Check the following code to see if you were right:

 <details><summary>Show code</summary>